“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Sundarbans National Park, West Bengal

-Home to the world’s largest mangrove forest, the Sundarbans National Park covers an approximate area of 1,330 square kilometers.
-It is the royal residence of the Bengal tiger and the region with 54 small deltaic islands is also a shelter to a variety of bird, reptile, invertebrate species and amphibians.
+Home to the world’s largest mangrove forest, the Sundarbans National Park covers an approximate area of 1,330 square kilometres.
+It is the royal residence of the Bengal tigers.
+The region with 54 small deltaic islands, Sundarban is also a shelter to a variety of bird, reptile, invertebrate species and amphibians.
 Some of the endangered species, other than the Royal Bengal Tiger, which are found in the Sundarbans National Park are the Saltwater Crocodile, River Terrapin, Olive Ridley Turtle, Gangetic dolphin, Ground Turtle, Hawks Bill Turtle and Mangrove horseshoe crab.
-Among the endemic marine mammals… the Bryde’s whale, Humpback whale, Irrawaddy Dolphins, Ganges River Dolphins, and Humpback Dolphins are sparsely found near the coastal area.
-Many conservational projects are being undertaken by the government to protect the rich biodiversity of Sundarbans National Park, which is one of the best national parks in West Bengal.
-The park being located at the confluence of many distributaries of the Ganges and Bay of Bengal receives some unique geographical features, mudfalts being one of those features that is largely dependent on tidal currents.
-The Chargheri Char mudflat in the Sunderbans is open for the tourists, and can be visited during low tide.
+Among the endemic marine mammals, the Bryde’s whale, Humpback whale, Irrawaddy Dolphins, Ganges River Dolphins, and Humpback Dolphins are sparsely found near the coastal area.

 Where to stay: Royal Bengal Resort

-Nearest Railhead: Howrah and Sealdah
+Nearest Railhead: Canning

 Nearest Airport: Netaji Subhash Chandra Bose International Airport, Kolkata